lincolnloop/python-qrcode/README.rst

 On Python 2.6 must install lxml since the older xml.etree.ElementTree version can not be used to create SVG images.

-You can create the entire svg or an svg fragment.
+You can create the entire SVG or an SVG fragment.
+When building an entire SVG image, you can use the factory that combines as a path (recommended, and default for the script) or a factory that creates a simple set of rectangles.

 From your command line::

+    qr --factory=svg-path "Some text" > test.svg
     qr --factory=svg "Some text" > test.svg
     qr --factory=svg-fragment "Some text" > test.svg